Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 ### OCPI protocol

 The OCPI protocol is used in two ways:
-- in replacement of the private protocols used by the aggregators to exchange with CPO
+- in replacement of the private protocols used by the aggregators to exchange with CPO and with eMSP
 - to exchange directly between eMSP and CPO without passing by an aggregator.
-It's a not very common using of the protocol, because it's difficult to implement it for this purpose
+It's a not very common using of the protocol, as it's difficult to implement it for this purpose and botch actors must engage a contract themselves

+Note: the above scheme about protocols is too old to account fot the OCPI using between CPO and aggregators.

 ### ISO 15118 standard